-This upsurge in criticism was particularly noted after the anti-CAA protests took place as the public blamed celebrities for not raising their voice.
+This upsurge in criticism was particularly noted after the anti-CAA protests took place as the public blamed celebrities for not raising their voices.
 They believe celebrities have the power to influence the masses.

 Comparisons were made between her and actors in Bollywood who apparently choose to stay silent when something unacceptable happens in India.